 Ben Cousins holds a DPhil. in applied social science from the University of Zimbabwe (1997).
 He was in exile for 19 years, working in agricultural training and extension in Swaziland and Zimbabwe, and undertaking research on communal grazing, livestock production and rural class formation in Zimbabwe.
 He founded PLAAS in 1995 and was director until 2009.
-He has held a DST/NRF Research Chair in Poverty, Land and Agrarian Studies since 2010.
+He has held a DST/NRF Research Chair in Poverty, Land and Agrarian Studies from 2010 to 2019.
 He is currently rated by South Africa’s National Research Foundation as a researcher who enjoys ‘considerable international recognition for the high quality and impact of his recent research outputs’ (B1).
 In 2013, he received an inaugural Elinor Ostrom Award, in the senior scholar category, for his contribution to scholarship on the commons.

 His research focuses on the key themes of production, property and power and their interconnections in the context of land and agrarian reform in Southern Africa.
 His research is strategic and oriented towards use by policy-makers and civil society groups concerned to reduce poverty and inequality through redistributing assets, securing rights and democratizing decision-making.
 The main body of scholarship that informs his work is the political economy of agrarian change, but he also draws on the anthropology of law and land tenure.
 His work focuses mainly on three key substantive issues: the politics and economics of land and agrarian reform, and the role of small scale agricultural producers within such reforms; the legal recognition of customary land rights; and on the changing nature of rural social relations and identities.

 Production, property and power in land and agrarian reform in Southern Africa

 - DPhil in Applied Social Science, University of Zimbabwe, 1997